 We made it half-way through the year

-Frank Avis by | July 23, 2023 | 2020s
+by Frank Avis | July 23, 2023 | 2020s

 Well, we made it halfway through the year and that can't be a bad thing, a month here and a month there, during which there's been "much binding in the marsh".
 Allow a bit of artistic latitude for your reporter here for a reference in tribute to one of the gems from the golden age of radio, "Much Binding in the Marsh", which ran on the BBC (and here on ABC) from 1944 to 1954, starring Richard Murdoch and Kenneth Horne.
 Very British, totally pukka and adored by devotees.
 The stars – both RAF officers during WW2 – came up with the oblique title based on a local air force base, Moreton-in-Marsh, and a piece of aircrew slang, "binding", roughly translated as "continuous grumbling and whinging".
 The signature tune has remained with me forever.
 See if you can track it down somewhere and maybe you'll even be able to join the cast in a final singalong.